liady/webpack-node-externals/README.md

     modulesFromFile: true,
     /* or */
     modulesFromFile: {
+        fileName: /* path to package.json to read from */,
         exclude: [/* sections to exclude, i.e 'devDependencies' */],
         include: [/* sections to explicitly include, i.e only 'dependencies' */] }